fserb/canvas2D/spec/display-list-object.md

 Requirements
 ------------

-A retained mode Canvas should provide the following features:
+The retained mode Canvas will provide the following features:

 * **Legible text**: text should be programmatically inspectable in human-understandable spans like formatted multi-line paragraphs (not glyphs, words or other fragments) without the need for OCR
 * **Styled text**: applied text styles should be programmatically inspectable (e.g. size, bold, etc.)